Stride (game engine): History

 The engine was first named Paradox and was then renamed Xenko.
 Xenko is taken from the Japanese word zenko which means perfection and light.
 It was renamed Stride in 2020.

 Xenko's first public release, Alpha 1.0, was in September 2014.
 It went open-source as Xenko on GitHub in October 2014.
 A scene editor and physically based rendering (PBR) material editor were announced in March 2015 and released in April 2015.

 Xenko beta version 1.8x was released out of beta in February 2017.

 On March 1, 2017, Microsoft announced that Xenko would be included in their Xbox Creators Program and Major Nelson reported that Xenko would be one of the supported game engines with "out of the box" support for UWP.

 In April 2017, Silicon Studio launched Xenko 2.0 under a commercial proprietary license.

 In August 2018, Silicon Studio launched Xenko 3.0 and announced the end of their support for the engine, shifting to a community-supported model.

 On May 31, 2019, Silicon Studio open sourced their Starbreach Demo code and assets.

 On November 11, 2019, Xenko version 3.1 was released.

 In April 2020, the engine was renamed to Stride because the developers wanted the engine to join the .NET Foundation, and since the name Xenko was property of Silicon Studio it could not be done.

 In February 2021, Stride 4.0 was released.

 In July 2022, Stride 4.1 was released.

 In February 2024, Stride 4.2 was released.

+In November 2025, Stride 4.3 was released.